garetshough14/bootstrap-collaboration/README.md

-# bootstrap-boilerplate
+# bootstrap-collaboration
-a boilerplate for bootstrap projects.
+bootsrap collaboration project.

 ## Running On
 This project is using